Trust4AI/EVA/README.md

 ## EVA: Response Evaluator

-EVA is a tool to evaluate and categorize text inputs as affirmative or negative responses, explanations, enumerated lists, and more.
+EVA classifies text inputs as affirmative or negative responses, explanations, enumerated lists, and more.
 Its primary application is the assessment of large language model (LLM) responses during testing.

 ### Usage